-- 2.2.5 AGLC may refuse to issue a cannabis licence if the applicant, any of the applicant's employees, any of the applicant's associates or any person associated with the applicant fails to pass a records check (see Subsection 2.2.6). - 2.2.6 A person will fail to pass a records check if the person has: - a) at any time charged with or convicted of: - an offence under the Criminal Code (Canada), the Excise Act (Canada), the Food and Drugs Act (Canada) or the Income Tax Act (Canada); or - ii) an offence under the Controlled Drugs and Substance Act (Canada), other than under Section 4(1) of that Act for possession of any substance included in Schedule II to that Act, or - iii) an offence under a foreign Act or regulation that, in the Board's opinion, is substantially similar to an offence described in Subsection 2.2.6a) i) or ii); and in the opinion of the Board, the offence is sufficiently serious that it may distract from the integrity of lawful cannabis, gaming, lottery and/or licensed liquor activities in Alberta, or a registration relating to cannabis or liquor; or
+- 2.2.5 AGLC may refuse to issue a cannabis licence if the applicant, any of the applicant's employees, any of the applicant's associates or any person associated with the applicant fails to pass a records check (see Subsection 2.2.6). - 2.2.6 A person will fail to pass a records check if the person has: - a) at any time charged with or convicted of: - i) an offence under the Criminal Code (Canada), the Excise Act (Canada), the Food and Drugs Act (Canada) or the Income Tax Act (Canada); or - an offence under the Controlled Drugs and Substance Act (Canada), other than under Section 4(1) of that Act for possession of any substance included in Schedule II to that Act, or - an offence under a foreign Act or regulation that, in the Board's opinion, is substantially similar to an offence described in Subsection 2.2.6a) i) or ii); and in the opinion of the Board, the offence is sufficiently serious that it may distract from the integrity of lawful cannabis, gaming lottery and/or licensed liquor activities in Alberta, or a registration relating to cannabis or liquor; or b) within the five (5) years prior to the application date, been in prison serving a term of three (3) years or more.
+2.2.7 any C may refuse to issue a cannabis licence if satisfied the applicant of the applicant's employees or associates, or any person or entity nected to or associated with the applicant: a) has not acted, or may not act, in accordance with the law, with honesty and integrity or in the public interest, based on their past conduct; b) would be a detriment to the integrity or lawful conduct o cannabis, gaming, liquor activities or provincial lotteries; or c) has a background, reputation and/or associations that may cause adverse publicity for the cannabis, gaming or liquo industry in Alberta.
+2.2.8 appl C may refuse to issue a cannabis licence if the applicant, any of the icant's employees or any person associated with the applicant has ravened: a) the GLCA or the GLCR; b) a predecessor of the GLCA or the GLCR; or c) a condition imposed on a licence or registration issued or made under the GLCA.
+2.2.9 AGL C may also refused to issue a cannabis licence: a) if the applicant is not eligible to receive the licence; and b) if the requirements of the GLCA, GLCR and Board policies have not been met.
+2.2.10 unle application for retail cannabis store licence will not be approved ss the primary purpose of the retail cannabis store is the sale o nabis to the general public.

-DATE ISSUED: February 14, 2018 AUTHORITY: Gael MacLeod
+Original signed by DATE ISSUED: February 14, 2018 AUTHORITY: Gael MacLeod